tjeerdhans/solving-permutation-puzzles/manuscript/Permutations.md

 permutation you composed the identity with.

 ## Inverse Permutation
-For any permutation there is a special permutation called the inverse.
+For any permutation there is a special permutation called the *inverse*.
 If you compose a permutation with its inverse you end up with the identity.

 ## Exercises